 Welcome, Tom McLean '53!
 Mark Schaefer let us know that Thomas McLean, Class of '53, has recently moved to Albuquerque and would like to join the alumni association.
 The Board is getting Tom added to the roll and the emails for the New Mexico chapter.
 Ask Christine or Mark for Tom's email address, and phone number.
 His career was Air Force and he worked at the Air Force Institute of Technology, retired after 22 years, and then became an ME instructor and eventually chair of the ME department at UTEP.
 Please welcome Tom across the border into New Mexico and to our Alumni Chapter!

-Financial Assistance: See above for the descriptions of the Naval Academy Summer Programs include STEM (Science, Technology, Engineering, and Mathematics) and NASS (Summer Seminar) programs.
+Financial Assistance: The Naval Academy Summer Programs include STEM (Science, Technology, Engineering, and Mathematics) and NASS (Summer Seminar) programs.
 About 50 of the 300 kids accepted into the programs from throughout the US have requested financial assistance.
-Your Chapter will be providing $150 to help offset travel expenses for each of four New Mexico youngsters who have requested some assistance with attending these activities: two from Albuquerque, one from Dulce, and one from Las Cruces.
+During the summer of 2016, your Chapter provided $150 to help offset travel expenses for each of four New Mexico youngsters who have requested some assistance with attending these activities: two from Albuquerque, one from Dulce, and one from Las Cruces.
 Your dues at work! ... and Bravo Zulu to all attendees!

 Christine's notes from ICOF 2016:

 At the Chapter Picnic on from 1300 to 1700 at the Kiwanis picnic shelter inside the Elena Gallegos Open Space in Albuquerque, Chapter President Christine Hoagland delivered a presentation on the gathering of the Alumni Chapter representatives in Annapolis in April 2016.
 Her detailed notes are here and are well worth reading for 2017.

 Last Call: Allen R. Ruth, Class of 1959 (12th Company) passed away on Sunday, 1 May 2016.
 Al and his wife Ellen lived in Pensacola, FL but made frequent trips to Albuquerque to visit their daughter Lani Ruth McCarson, and had joined us for several of our Chapter events, including one of our June Picnics.
 The couple had recently returned from an extensive cruise through the Suez Canal, visiting Dubai and Israel along the way.
 They were traveling by car from their home in Pensacola back to Albuquerque when Al suffered a massive heart attack during their stop on Sunday in Texas.